HyperIndex Terminology & Key Concepts

 Ploffen

-Ploffen means "Pop" in Dutch and is a fun game based on an ERC20 token contract, where users can deposit a game token (i.e. make a contribution) into a savings pool.
+Ploffen (meaning "Pop" in Dutch) is a fun game based on an ERC20 token contract, where users can deposit a game token (i.e., make a contribution) into a savings pool.

-The last user to add a contribution to the savings pool has a chance of winning the entire savings pool if no other user doesn't subsequently deposits a contribution within 1 hour of the previous contribution made.
-For example, if 30 persons play the game, and each person contributes a small amount, the last person can stand a chance of winning the total contributions made by all 30 persons in the savings pool.
+The last user to add a contribution to the savings pool has a chance of winning the entire pool if no other user deposits a contribution within 1 hour of the previous contribution.
+For example, if 30 persons play the game, and each person contributes a small amount, the last person can win the total contributions made by all 30 persons in the savings pool.

 The Ploffen project demonstrates a Hardhat framework example.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract, as well as the Envio integration to index emitted events from the Ploffen smart contract.
+It includes a sample contract, a test for that contract, a deployment script, and the Envio integration to index emitted events from the Ploffen smart contract.